Drupal: Core themes

 Drupal includes core themes, which customize the "look and feel" of Drupal sites, for example, Garland and Bartik.

 The Color Module, introduced in Drupal core 5.0, allows administrators to change the color scheme of certain themes via a browser interface.

 Drupal CMS

 At DrupalCon Portland in 2024, Dries Buytaert called for the Drupal Community to create a new, modernized Drupal experience.
 The project was initially called Starshot and it was an effort to reframe how people think of Drupal.
 The project aims to deliver a more user-friendly and out-of-the-box version of Drupal, with a focus on ease of use, faster onboarding, and a polished default experience.
 In 2025, this project was launched as Drupal CMS.
 This represents a shift toward making Drupal more accessible to non-developers while retaining its powerful, flexible core architecture.

-Drupal CMS also includes many new [Artificial Intelligence] features.
-Drupal is now more easily able to create an open source, no code/low code alternative.
+Drupal CMS includes a number of new artificial intelligence features.
+It also provides tools intended to support open-source, low-code and no-code development approaches.